motion/orbit/projects/blog/src/pages/hello-world/index.md

 > To take back the web as we know it now by giving end-users decentralized control over their data and interface for that data.

-To achieve that, we describe Orbit as:
+To achieve that, I like to describe Orbit's goal as to become a popular Operating System:

 > An upgrade for your Operating System that integrates all your interesting information into a searchable, explorable, extensible, and (most importantly) beautiful and smart platform.